- The Paris Climate Agreement was a cruel hoax on the 99%

 By carefully selecting the period from 1970 to 1998 during which both the CO2 level and temperature rose, unscrupulous politicians and social engineering zealots claim human industrial activity directly affects Earth’s most short-term dynamic system.
 Short-term correlation does not establish causation, however.

-Climate, and thus weather, is short term, measured in decades and centuries even human life spans.
+Climate, and thus weather, is short term, measured in decades, human life spans, and centuries.
 Seafloor spreading, magnetic pole movement, crustal distortion, all are longer term.